archcoding-books/papers/storage/haystack/haystack.md

 The Cache receives HTTP requests for photos from
 CDNs and also directly from users’ browsers.
-We or- ganize the Cache as a distributed hash table and use a photo’s id as the key to locate cached data.
-If the Cache cannot immediately respond to the request, then the Cache fetches the photo from the Store machine iden- tified in the URL and replies to either the CDN or the user’s browser as appropriate.
+We organize the Cache as a distributed hash table and use a photo’s id as the key to locate cached data.
+If the Cache cannot immediately respond to the request, then the Cache fetches the photo from the Store machine identified in the URL and replies to either the CDN or the user’s browser as appropriate.

 We now highlight an important behavioral aspect of the Cache.
-It caches a photo only if two conditions are met:(a)the request comes directly from a user and not the CDN and(b)the photo is fetched from a write- enabled Store machine.
-The justification for the first condition is that our experience with the NFS-based de- sign showed post-CDN caching is ineffective as it is un- likely that a request that misses in the CDN would hit in our internal cache.
-The reasoning for the second is in- direct.
-We use the Cache to shelter write-enabled Store machines from reads because of two interesting proper-
-ties: photos are most heavily accessed soon after they are uploaded and filesystems for our workload gener- ally perform better when doing either reads or writes but not both (Section 4.1).
+It caches a photo only if two conditions are met:(a)the request comes directly from a user and not the CDN and(b)the photo is fetched from a writeenabled Store machine.
+The justification for the first condition is that our experience with the NFS-based design showed post-CDN caching is ineffective as it is unlikely that a request that misses in the CDN would hit in our internal cache.
+The reasoning for the second is indirect.
+We use the Cache to shelter write-enabled Store machines from reads because of two interesting properties: photos are most heavily accessed soon after they are uploaded and filesystems for our workload generally perform better when doing either reads or writes but not both (Section 4.1).
 Thus the write-enabled Store machines would see the most reads if it were not for the Cache.
-Given this characteristic, an optimization we plan to implement is to proactively push recently up- loaded photos into the Cache as we expect those photos to be read soon and often.
+Given this characteristic, an optimization we plan to implement is to proactively push recently uploaded photos into the Cache as we expect those photos to be read soon and often.

 ### 3.4 Haystack Store